-These early paintings are great representations of a definite era of American art and culture.
+These artworks are great representations of a definite era of American art and culture.

-Modern painters may have capitalised on the crudity of these early styles of painting by folk art painters, but the simplicity and authenticity of folk art paintings tells us of a history of honest representations and attempts at producing simple natural art by simple honest people.
+Modern painters may have capitalised on the crudity of these early styles of painting by folk art painters, but the simplicity and authenticity of the paintings tell us of a history of honest representations and attempts at producing simple natural art by simple honest people.

 © 2012 artsofthetimes